revolunet/django-picocms/README.md

 django-picocms
 ================

-This simple CMS can manage any model and organise them in various categories.
+This simple CMS can help organise your models into categories and adds HTMLFields + image upload capabilities.

 ## Typical usage :